Skip to main content

 Stealth covers the OS capture pipeline.
 Everything outside that pipeline is on the candidate's setup discipline.

 The setup that works for a single live Zoom call is not the setup that works for a multi-stage VidCruiter loop.
-Three categories matter most.
+Run this five-step sequence before any VidCruiter invite:

 Eye-line and camera position